 After skin cancer, prostate cancer is the most common cancer in men.
-At Aloha Urology, board-certified urologist Garry Peers, MD, and his urology team are experts in robotic surgery for prostate cancer.
+At Aloha Urology, board-certified urologists Garry Peers, MD, Tim Roytman, MD, and Jason Smotherman, MD, are experts in robotic surgery for prostate cancer.
 They catch and treat prostate cancer early, when it’s highly treatable, so you can live a long, healthy, fulfilling life.
-Aloha Urology has two locations in Honolulu and another in Lihue, Hawaii.
-Call your nearest office to learn more about prostate cancer treatment.
+Aloha Urology has locations in Honolulu and the neighboring islands.
+Call our office to learn more about prostate cancer treatment.

 Prostate cancer is a cancer in your prostate gland, which is a walnut-shaped gland that produces fluid that transports sperm.
 When caught early, prostate cancer is highly treatable.

 However, if the cancer spreads to other areas, treatment is more complex.
 The urologists at Aloha Urology have decades of experience treating prostate cancer.

 Prostate cancer commonly occurs in men over age 65, African American men, and those with a family history of prostate cancer.
 Being obese also increases your risk.

 What are the symptoms of prostate cancer?